agis/wadec/README.md

 [crates.io]: https://crates.io/crates/wadec

-wadec is a decoder for WebAssembly modules, focusing on developer experience, informative errors and other helpful diagnostics.
+wadec is a decoder for WebAssembly modules, focusing on developer experience, informative errors and helpful diagnostics.

 It can be used as a library or a command-line tool and is [fully conforming to the specification](#specification-conformance-testing).